All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How do I know if my fatty liver is improving on GLP-1 therapy?

 The most practical way is through blood tests and imaging.
 Dropping ALT levels suggest reduced liver inflammation.
 Improved liver fat on ultrasound or FibroScan confirms the medication is working.
 Your weight loss and metabolic improvements (better blood sugar, lower triglycerides) also predict liver improvement.
-You will not typically feel your liver getting better, so monitoring tests are essential. health monitoring
+You won't typically feel your liver getting better, so monitoring tests are important. health monitoring

 Will the liver improvements last if I stop taking GLP-1 medication?